Possible Emission of Cosmic $X$-- and $\gamma$--rays by Unstable Particles at Late Times: Introduction

-Typical physical processes in which cosmic microwave and other electromagnetic radiation, $X$--, or $\gamma$-rays are generated have purely electromagnetic nature (an acceleration of charged particles, inverse Compoton scattering, etc.), or have the nature of nuclear and particle physics reactions (particle--antiparticle annihilation, nuclear fusion and fission, nuclear or particle decay).
-The knowledge of these processes is not sufficient for explaining all mechanisms driving the emission from some galactic and extragalactic $X$-- or $\gamma$--rays sources, e.g. the mechanism that generates $\gamma$--ray emission of the so-called "Fermi bubbles" remains controversial, the mechanisms which drive the high energy emission from blazars is still poorly understood, etc. (see eg. \cite{Holder,Anchordoqui,Lipari}).
+Not all astrophysical mechanisms of the emission of electromagnetic radiation including $X$-- and $\gamma$-- rays coming from the space are clear.
+Typical physical processes in which cosmic microwave and other electromagnetic radiation, $X$--, or $\gamma$-rays are generated have purely electromagnetic nature (an acceleration of charged particles, inverse Compton scattering, etc.), or have the nature of nuclear and particle physics reactions (particle--antiparticle annihilation, nuclear fusion and fission, nuclear or particle decay).
+The knowledge of these processes is not sufficient for explaining all mechanisms driving the emission from some galactic and extragalactic $X$-- or $\gamma$--rays sources, e.g. the mechanism that generates $\gamma$--ray emission of the so-called "Fermi bubbles" remains controversial, the mechanisms which drive the high energy emission from blazars is still poorly understood, etc. (see eg. \cite{Holder,Anchordoqui,Gehrels-1,Lipari}).
+Similar problems can be encountered when trying to explain the mechanism of radiation of some cosmic radio sources: Origin of some radio bursts and many of other sources is still unknown (see, eg. \cite{science-1,science-2}) and the radiation mechanism is unclear and, at the best, insufficiently clear.
 Astrophysical processes are the source of not only electromagnetic, $X$- or $\gamma$-rays but also a huge number of elementary particles including unstable particles of very high energies (see eg. \cite{Lipari}).
-The numbers of created unstable particles during these processes are so large that some of them can survive up to times $t$ at which the survival probability depending on $t$ transforms from the exponential form into the inverse power--like form.
+The numbers of created unstable particles during these processes are so large that many of them can survive up to times $t$ at which the survival probability depending on $t$ transforms from the exponential form into the inverse power--like form.
 It appears that at this time region a new quantum effect is observed: A very rapid fluctuations of the instantaneous energy of unstable particles take place.
-These fluctuations of the instantaneous energy should manifest itself as fluctuations of the velocity of the particle.
+These fluctuations of he instantaneous energy should manifest themselves as fluctuations of the velocity of the particle.
 We show that this effect may cause unstable particles to emit electromagnetic radiation of a very wide spectrum: from radio-- up to ultra--high frequencies $\nu$ including $X$--rays and $\gamma$--rays.

+To make the paper easily understandable we start in Sec.
+2 with a brief introduction into the problem of the late time behavior of unstable states.
+In Sec.
+3 late time properties of the a energy of unstable states are analyzed.
+In Sec.
+4 observable effects are discussed: The emission of electromagnetic radiation by unstable particles created in astrophysical processes.
+Final Section provides a short summary and suggestions where to look for signs of the effect described in Sec.
+4.